Overview

 Always Book Online

-Even though entry is free for EU disabled citizens, you still need a timed reservation for the Colosseum.
+Even though entry is free for disabled visitors, you still need a timed reservation for the Colosseum.
 Book online in advance to avoid being turned away due to capacity limits.
 Select the free disability ticket option during booking.

 Transport Discounts